micromdm/website/content/blog/certificates.md

 +++

-MDM requires the use of various digital certificates for its operation.
-However exactly which certificates and the various ways in which they are generated, acquired, signed, used, exported, imported, and managed within an MDM product may not be so clear.
+Mobile Device Management (MDM) requires the use of various digital certificates for its operation.
+But exactly which certificates and the various ways in which they are generated, acquired, signed, used, exported, imported, and managed within an MDM product may not be so clear.
 Generally speaking a commercial MDM product or service manages most of the complexity related to these certificates for you but in the case of an open source MDM much of that responsibility will land on you.
 In this post I hope to bring a better understanding of these certificates with the aim that you'll be managing at least a few of them yourself.

 <!--more-->